matthiasbayer/matthiasbayer/README.md

 I've been involved in web development since the era of Netscape.
 Backend roots in Java, PHP and Python.
 DevOps experience with Docker, Kubernetes, AWS and Serverless.

-Currently, my primary focus revolves around innovative technologies such as TypeScript, React and Node.js.
+Currently, my primary focus revolves around the frontend and innovative technologies such as TypeScript, React and Node.js.

 ### Contact